cyberbotics/webots/docs/discord/development-2021.md

 ##### Olivier Michel [Cyberbotics] 05/05/2021 17:18:52
 I believe it is not included in the Makefiles of Webots, but it should be easy to add.
 What are the exact benefits of this flag?

-##### ShuffleWire 05/05/2021 23:08:24
-I'm using my IDE to have a nice GUI interface for GDB (Codeblock IDE), which work fine with this flag.
-Otherwise it work as well, but I don't get any function name in stack listing etc, which make the thing less useful...

-It's seems related to Qt, which could cause trouble to GDB "as it" (ie only -g)

-##### Olivier Michel [Cyberbotics] 05/06/2021 05:33:27
-Did you try to add the `-ggdb` option here: [https://github.com/cyberbotics/webots/blob/master/src/webots/Makefile#L191?](https://github.com/cyberbotics/webots/blob/master/src/webots/Makefile#L191?)

 ##### ShuffleWire [Moderator] 05/06/2021 11:26:07
 I've not, but should make a PR for that ?
 It's seems to be a so tiny fix...

-##### Olivier Michel [Cyberbotics] 05/06/2021 11:26:58
-Yes, please, tiny PRs are also very welcome!

-##### ShuffleWire [Moderator] 05/06/2021 11:27:37
 Allright, I might have some to do, then 🙂

-##### Olivier Michel [Cyberbotics] 05/06/2021 11:28:36
-You are very welcome.

 ##### Daemongear 05/17/2021 01:34:31
 Hello, so as Simon (many thanks btw) asked, I'm rephrasing my question, maybe someone can help with advice.
 I want to publish the WeBots joints to the ROS joint\_state\_publisher.
 I am using the standard, tutorial ROS controller